levand/immuconf/README.md

 # immuconf

-A small library for explicitly managing configuration files in a Clojure program.
+A small library for managing configuration files 12Factor style in Clojure and ClojureScript projects

 ## Rationale